deepjavalibrary/djl/examples/docs/train_pikachu_ssd.md

 The code for the implementation of SSD can be found in [SingleShotDetection.java](../../model-zoo/src/main/java/ai/djl/zoo/cv/object_detection/ssd/SingleShotDetection.java).

 There are no small datasets, like MNIST or Fashion-MNIST, in the object detection field.
-In order to quickly test models, we are using a small dataset of Pikachu images.
+In order to quickly test models, you are using a small dataset of Pikachu images.
 It contains a series of background images on which a Pikachu image is placed at a random position.
 The Pikachu images are also generated in different angles and sizes.

 ## Setup Guide